themrleon/luckfox-pico-mini-b/README.md

 # Wifi, Bluetooth and Audio
 <img width="400" height="300" alt="image" src="https://github.com/user-attachments/assets/92b338e0-7988-4fd6-bf4d-5ef862e4b559" />

-You can have all that and much more using USB dongles, however it all comes down to driver support, you'll have to find the right driver for your device and OS.
-Below are examples of how I got wifi and audio working.
+You can have all that and much more using USB devices, however it all comes down to driver support, you'll have to find the right driver for your device and OS.
+Below are examples of how I got audio, wifi and camera working.
+> [!IMPORTANT]
+> Make sure to use a powered USB hub

 ## Audio USB dongle
 <img width="400" height="300" alt="image" src="https://github.com/user-attachments/assets/1707d395-797f-4906-82de-453fff97c4ba" />

+> ALSA (Advanced Linux Sound Architecture) serves as the fundamental audio framework in Linux, providing the essential kernel drivers, libraries, and utilities that enable communication between software applications and sound hardware.
+It manages the low-level interaction with audio devices, allowing for playback, recording, and volume control directly at the driver level.
+While modern desktop environments typically use higher-level sound servers like PulseAudio on top of ALSA to handle advanced features such as audio mixing from multiple applications and network streaming, ALSA itself remains the core layer that directly interfaces with the physical sound cards, forming the indispensable foundation of the entire Linux audio stack.

 First connect it to a laptop and check `dmesg` for any clue of the driver:
 ```bash